This Guide will cover everything that you need to know to start and improve your NIST Framework-based program.

 If you're interested in baselining your organization against NIST Cybersecurity Framework best practices in hours, check out CyberStrong.
 You'll be able to see areas for improvement and gaps across all five NIST functions, and you'll have a plan of action on how to close those gaps within your organization.

-NIST defines the identify function as calling on the need to "develop the organizational understanding to manage cybersecurity risk to systems, assets, data, and capabilities".
-In this function, as a cybersecurity stakeholder you can work on laying a foundation in your organization for an effective use of the Framework moving forward.
+NIST defines the identify function as calling on the need to "develop the organizational understanding to manage cybersecurity risk to systems, assets, data, and capabilities.".
+In this function, as a cybersecurity stakeholder, you can work on laying a foundation in your organization for effective use of the Framework moving forward.
 The focus of identify is on the business and how it relates to cybersecurity risk, especially taking into account the resources at hand.
 Here are some of the outcome Categories associated with this function:

-The importance of the identify function is clear: it lays the groundwork for cybersecurity related actions that your organization will take moving forward.
-Identifying what exists, what risks are associated with those environments and how that relates in context with your business goals are crucial to having success with the Framework.
+The importance of the identify function is clear: it lays the groundwork for cybersecurity-related actions that your organization will take moving forward.
+Identifying what exists, what risks are associated with those environments, and how that relates in context with your business goals are crucial to having success with the Framework.

 Successful implementation of the identify function could result in multiple outcomes, for example:

-Organizations have to evolve in their cybersecurity practices and implement the vital safeguards to contain and limit impacts of potential cybersecurity incidents.
+Organizations have to evolve in their cybersecurity practices and implement the vital safeguards to contain and limit the impacts of potential cybersecurity incidents.
 All digital and physical assets must be accounted for, and roles must be defined with clear communication workflows around incidents and risk.
 The policies and procedures that you implement will provide the stability needed for your cybersecurity program as it works through all five functions and matures.